wp-plugins/wp-my-social-networks/readme.txt

 - Add (if you wish) Meta Tags Facebook

 - Exclude your buttons sharing pages or items of your choice

+- Metabox for exclude buttons sharing in your pages or posts of your choice

 == Installation ==